 In collaboration with the labs of Dr. Christian Speck and Dr. Bruce Stillman, we have mapped the architecture of ORC (Chen et al 2008 Proc Natl Acad Sci U S A), captured several key intermediates during origin activation and Mcm2-7 hexamer recruitment on to DNA (Sun et al 2013 Nat Struct Mol Biol, Sun et al 2014 Genes Dev), and elucidated how Cdc6 completes the ORC ring and activates it to load the replicative helicase (Yuan et al 2017 Nat Struct Mol Biol).
 Most recently, we showed how the two Mcm2-7 hexamers come together on the origin DNA to form the pre-replication complex—the Mcm2-7 double-hexamer (Noguchi et al 2017 Proc Natl Acad Sci U S A).

 In the S phase of the cell cycle, the active CMG helicase works with the leading strand polymerase epsilon, the lagging strand polymerase delta, and the primase-polymerase alpha to synthesize new DNA.
 In collaboration with Dr. Michael O’Donnell’s lab, we have determined the structure of the 11-protein CMG helicase (Yuan et al 2016 Nat Struct Mol Biol) and its complex with a forked DNA (Georgescu et al 2017 Proc Natl Acad Sci U S A), and mapped a few key components of the replisome (Sun et al 2015 Nat Struct Mol Biol).
+We found Ctf4 trimer is able to coordinate two CMG helicases and one Pol alpha-primase into a replication factory core (Yuan et al 2019 eLife).
 Our work has advanced the field of eukaryotic DNA replication (Li et al 2018 BioEssay; O’Donnell et al NSMB 2018).

 Chen Z, Speck C, Wendel P, Tang C, Stillman B, Li H. 2008.
 The architecture of the DNA replication origin recognition complex in Saccharomyces cerevisiae.
 Proc Natl Acad Sci U S A 105(30):10326–10331.